SirusDoma/Mozart.Encore/README.md

 # CLI Command

-The server application has built-in utilities shaped toward local player usage.
+The server application has built-in utilities to help local player usage or server maintenance.

 - `db:migrate`: Execute database migration within the configured database.
 - `user:register`: Register a new user.